acm-projects/FixIT/README.md

   **Frontend:**

-  - Finalize UI Design for all pages
+  - Finalize UI Design for all pages.
   - Start coding “Self-Service Portal” screens by breaking it down into different sections.

   **Back-end:**

-  - Set up a database to store web-scraped data accurately
+  - Set up a database to store web-scraped data information.
-  - Research Amazon transcribe
+  - Regularly update the content to reflect the latest information.
+  - Start incorporating LLM/testing outputs

   **Dev Night 2:**